 - In the Command Prompt window, type “sfc /scannow” and press “enter.”
 Wait for the scan to complete and follow the next prompts to complete the repair.

 - Once SFC Scan is completed, type “DISM.exe /Online /Cleanup-image /Restorehealth” and press Enter.

 - Wait for the scanning process to complete and restart your computer.
 Run the Windows Update tool again to check if the error still persists.

-Note: If you are unable to do the SFC scan, do the DISM command first then follow it up with the SFC scan.
+Note: If you cannot do the SFC scan, do the DISM command first, then follow it up with the SFC scan.

 Fifth Method – Make Sure Your Time and Date Settings are Correct

-One of the silliest and overlooked causes of Windows Update Error 0x80070003 is the incorrect settings of the system’s time and date.
+One of the silliest and most overlooked causes of Windows Update Error 0x80070003 is the system’s incorrect time and date settings.
 Follow these steps on making sure your computer has the correct time and date settings:

-- In the next window, click on “Change Settings” and put a check on “Synchronize with an Internet time server” and type in “time.windows.com”.
-Click “Update Now” and click “OK”.
+- In the next window, click on “Change Settings,” put a check on “Synchronize with an Internet time server,” and type in “time.windows.com.”
+Click “Update Now” and click “OK.”
 Restart your computer and run the Windows Update tool to confirm if the issue has been fixed.

-Making sure your system runs with the latest updates is important in helping ensure smooth operations for your computer.
-The solutions above are the most reliable way to completely fix Windows Update Error 0x80070003.
+Ensuring your system runs with the latest updates is important in helping ensure smooth operations for your computer.
+The solutions above are the most reliable way to fix Windows Update Error 0x80070003 completely.

 In conclusion, encountering the Windows Update Error 0x80070003 can be frustrating and disruptive, but it’s important to remember that there are solutions available.
 By understanding the common reasons for this error code and following the easy-to-follow methods outlined in this guide, you can effectively resolve the issue and get your computer back on track with the latest updates.